CZ-NIC/knot/doc/operation.rst

 --------------

 * Linux kernel 4.18+ (5.x+ is recommended for optimal performance).
-* A multiqueue network card, which offers enough Combined channels, with native XDP support is highly recommended (successfully tested cards are Intel series 500 and 700).
+* A multiqueue network card, which offers enough Combined RX/TX channels, with native XDP support is highly recommended.
+Successfully tested cards:

+  * Intel series 700 (driver `i40e`), maximum number of channels per interface is 64.
+  * Intel series 500 (driver `ixgbe`), maximum number of channels per interface is 64.
+    The number of CPUs available has to be at most 64!

 * If the `knotd` service is not directly executed in the privileged mode, some additional Linux capabilities have to be set: